casper-network/docs-archive/glossary/P.rst

 Proto block
 ^^^^^^^^^^^
 The block proposed by the leader, which the consensus processes (in `highway <H.html#highway>`_).
 Only after consensus is complete, the proto block is executed, and the global state is updated.

+A leader is selected from the validator set of that era for each round.
+The chance of getting selected as a leader is in proportion to the stake one has in that era.